Terms of Service

 6.2 Payment

-All payments are processed through Stripe.
+Subscription fees are processed through Stripe (Stripe Payments Australia Pty Ltd).
 You authorise us to charge your nominated payment method on a recurring monthly basis.
+Your subscription renews automatically each month until you cancel it; you can cancel at any time (see Section 17.1), and cancellation stops all future renewals.
 All amounts are in Australian Dollars (AUD) and inclusive of GST where applicable.
 Korvos will issue a valid tax invoice for each payment.
+Stripe's processing of payment card data is governed by Stripe's own privacy terms — see our Privacy Policy, Section 12.1.

 Certain features may incur additional per-document fees (for example, complex KYB entity chain verification, or search disbursements passed through at cost).
 These fees will be clearly disclosed before you incur them and will be charged to your payment method on a monthly billing cycle.

-Free access until 1 July 2026.
-Subscriptions opened before 1 July 2026 (AUSTRAC Tranche 2 commencement) are provided at no charge until that date.
-Subscription billing begins on 1 July 2026 at the applicable rate (Section 6.5).
+Free access until 1 July 2026 (pre-commencement sign-ups).
+Subscriptions opened before 1 July 2026 (AUSTRAC Tranche 2 commencement) were provided at no charge until that date.
+Subscription billing commenced on 1 July 2026 at the applicable rate (Section 6.6).

-14-day free trial (sign-ups from 1 July 2026).
-Subscriptions opened on or after 1 July 2026 include a 14-day free trial of the subscription fee.
-Subscription billing begins at the end of the trial period.
-During the trial, the following features are not available and are unlocked only once a paid subscription is active: sealing of records to 7-year tamper-evident storage and export of the AUSTRAC compliance bundle.
-Pay-per-use charges (including DVS identity verification at the then-current per-check rate and any third-party search disbursements) are incurred and billed during the trial because Korvos pays these third parties on your behalf at the time the service is requested.
+Billing commences at sign-up (sign-ups from 1 July 2026).
+Subscriptions opened on or after 1 July 2026 are billed from the date the subscription is created; there is no free trial period.
+Pay-per-use charges (including DVS identity verification at the then-current per-check rate and any third-party search disbursements) are incurred and billed as the services are requested, because Korvos pays these third parties on your behalf at that time.

 All stated prices are inclusive of GST.
 Korvos will remit GST to the Australian Taxation Office.
 You are responsible for any other taxes, duties, or charges imposed on your agency in connection with your use of the Platform, excluding taxes on our net income.